 Every summer, several students take advantage of Americorps JD education awards, which are $1,000 vouchers applied to student loans for students spending the summer in a qualifying internship at a non-profit, public interest organization.

-There is also a Rural Summer Legal Corps program, which awards $4000 stipends and several hours of training to students working for legal aid offices in rural regions of the country.
+EJW also has a Rural Summer Legal Corps program, which awards $4000 stipends and several hours of training to students working for legal aid offices in rural regions of the country.

 Summer Funding Resources for A Specific Employer